/

 Executed correctly, inbound marketing efforts can create quality CRM leads for salespeople to follow up with.

-Inbound marketing leads are normally of higher quality than a list of visitors to a trade show booth.
+Inbound marketing leads are generally of higher quality than a list of visitors to a trade show booth.
 However, there will still be a percentage of leads that some salespeople affectionately refer to as “crap.”

 Most CRM systems can be easily configured such that the reason a lead has been disqualified must be selected from a list.